-I have found a flash fiction story that was edited out of my book of short stories ‘Chaos Dreams Part 2’.
-It’s about English general elections among other things, and it’s called ‘Juxtaposition.’
+I have found this flash fiction story that was edited out of my book of short stories ‘Chaos Dreams Part 2’.

 The general election was in mid-swing, and for Mandy it brought back memories of that campaign long ago, squeezed into the back of a van with scruffy, heavily smoking labour party campaigners and piles of leaflets tied with rubber bands.
 That lady in the polo-necked jumper, twenty years her senior, who had so impressed her with tales of ‘politically educating’ potential voters on their doorstep.
 All Mandy had felt able to do was stuff a leaflet through the letterbox and quickly move on to the next one.